-Dr Marie Connolly, head of equality, diversity and inclusion at the University of Limerick (UL) in Ireland, and Emmanuel Ofosu-Appiah, UK PR manager at Mercer, are authentic advocates of EDI and DE&I and are invested in making them front and centre of organisations.
+Dr Marie Connolly, head of equality, diversity and inclusion at the University of Limerick (UL) in Ireland, and Emmanuel Ofosu-Appiah, UK PR manager at Mercer, are authentic advocates of EDI and DE&I and are invested in making them front and center of organizations.

 The Black Lives Matter (BLM) Movement has given a particular focus to race.
 Dr Connolly said that it’s only now becoming an issue in Ireland.
 “In UL we have over 100 nationalities, both from a student perspective and a staff perspective.
 We have diversity, but is it obvious?
 It’s not.
 If you look at all our universities, people at the top tables are predominantly white.
 We don’t have that diversity across the board.”

 BLM also addressed the issue of white privilege.
 “People misunderstand what white privilege means.
 It doesn’t mean that we come from privileged backgrounds as white people,” she said.
 “It means that we have the privilege never to be discriminated against because of our name, because of where we come from, because of all the microaggressions that black people and people of different ethnic backgrounds suffer.
 We don’t suffer any of that and we have very little exposure to it.
 We take it for granted.

 What’s happened in the world has made us focus and realize we need to educate our people.
 We’re doing a lot in UL now around race equality, race and multiculturalism and the Higher Education Authority (HEA) is gathering data now on ethnicity.”